(1) This Procedure was approved by Academic Board and came into effect on 11 November 2008. It incorporates all amendments to 24 February 2015.

 (14) Degrees awarded with distinction are designated with 'distinction' on the testamur.
 Combined courses are treated as separate courses for degrees with distinction.

-(15) Award colours are in accordance with the broad areas of study as specified in Schedule A.
+(15) Award colours are in accordance with the broad areas of study as specified in Schedule A: Award Colours of the University.

 (16) The introduction of a new award colour is proposed by a Faculty as part of the process of the approval of a new course, and requires the approval of the Pro Vice-Chancellor (Planning and Integrity) on the recommendation of the Academic Board.